 There are plenty of options, and if you’re feeling particularly adventurous, you can even transfer by helicopter!
 Check here for the best prices on a good list of airport transfer options.

 When we were first putting this trip together the previous summer, I happened to find award space on American Airlines and so we jumped on it.
 I used 200,000 AA miles and $58.40 per ticket to fly the four of us round trip in business class.

 For lodging, we stayed 5 nights at the Westin Resort and Spa Whistler Village.
-This is a Category 5 SPG property.
-When booking on points for five nights, SPG only charges you for four (which is a very generous benefit), so we stayed for 64,000 SPG points total.
+This is a Category 7 Marriott Bonvoy property.
+When booking on points for five nights, Marriott only charges you for four (which is a very generous benefit).
 This is a great deal at a hotel that (as of this writing) goes for ~$400 USD per night during peak ski season.
 I’ll take that deal all day long!

 For families wanting to ski Whistler, go for it!
 We had such a great time and were blown away by the size and grandeur of the entire experience.
 Whistler lodging is some of the best I’ve seen at a ski resort, and the village was like no other.
 Even with dwindling snow, Whistler’s elevation ensured that the skiing up top was still great, and the size if the mountains gave us endless ways to enjoy the snow.
 Whistler for kids is awesome, so start planning!

 Pin this to your favorite board and check out our ‘Skiing with Kids‘ board while you’re there.